zsimo/setups/README.md

-# webpack-setups
+# setups
-Collection of Wepack configurations
+A collection of base frontend environment configurations